 Michigan Applies Advanced Technology to Manage Critical State Human Services Programs at the Local Level

-David Akerly, Director of Marketing and Public Relations, Department of Human Services (DHS)
+David Akerly, Director of Marketing and Public Relations, Department of Human Services (MDHHS)

 (517) 373-7394 firstname.lastname@example.org